OllegK/rotob/README.md

 15) DON'T SELL IF NOT BOUGHT - CHECK QUANTITY
 16) Check time difference on https://api.binance.com/api/v1/time and adjust it for rest services
 17) WSS to learn that cancel order is processed
+18) Exit could be checked on another candle interval then enter